--Over 80% of the people who do get treatment will feel better in only a few short weeks!
+-Over 80% of people who do treatment will feel better in just a few short weeks!

-"We all thought she'd just been in a bad mood all these years, but it was a Dysthymic disorder, and we're sure glad to have her back!"
+"We all thought she'd just been in a bad mood all these years, but it was a dysthymic disorder, and we're sure happy to have her back!"

 |-Additional Information on Depression ...|